-The name of my website is ferventlydriven.com and I explain on my welcome page how I believe we are all passionatley driven towards something and how that something impacts how we interact and live with others.
+The name of my website is ferventlydriven.com.
+I believe we are all passionatley driven towards something.
 So what does passion mean?

 Fear that seems emotionally uncontrollable can result in the urge to control